 - 13 inches glove length.

-- The ample padding in the palm area can make it difficult having a proper grip of the gun.
+- The ample padding in the palm area can make it difficult to have a proper grip on the gun.

 - Not suitable for TIG welding.

 Welding gloves are an essential part of a welder’s safety gear.
 They protect the welder’s hands from heat, sparks, and electric shock, which are all potential hazards of a welding process.
 According to ANSI Standard Z49.1 all welders are required to wear work gloves.
 However, when choosing good welding gloves, keep in mind that they should also fit the welding process you’ll be using.